Search Results

 This medicine is ONLY to be given to you through a vein either by intravenous infusion (IV) or intravenous injection (IV push).
 This medicine must not be given into the spine, epidurally (around the spinal cord) or into the brain.
 Serious harms have been reported when this medicine was given into the spine (intrathecal use).
 If you notice any pain in your back or legs during, or soon after this medicine is given, tell your doctor or nurse immediately.

-Tell your doctor if any of the following apply to you to help him or her decide whether Cyklokapron is suitable for you:
+Tell your doctor if any of these apply to you to help him or her decide Cyklokapron is suitable for you:

-· If you have had blood in your urine: Cyklokapron should not be given due to the risk of urinary tract obstruction.
+· If you have had blood in your urine, it may lead to urinary tract obstruction.

-· If you are at increased risk of having blood clots.
+· If you have a risk of having blood clots.
 The risk for blood clotting events may be increased in patients using contraceptives containing hormones.

-· If you have excessive clotting or bleeding throughout your body (disseminated intravascular coagulation), Cyklokapron may not be suitable for you, except if you have acute severe bleeding and blood tests have shown that the process that inhibits blood clotting (called fibrinolysis) has been activated.
+· If you have excessive clotting or bleeding throughout your body (disseminated intravascular coagulation), Cyklokapron may not be right for you, except if you have acute severe bleeding and blood test have shown the process that inhibits blood clotting called fibrinolysis is activated.

 Other medicines and Cyklokapron